rscohn2/data-bench/README.md

 0. Next, install [Ansible][15] and set up password-less ssh:

-   We found ansible be to super helpful coordinating the configuration and installation of cluster hardware.
+   We found ansible be to extraordinarily helpful coordinating the configuration and installation of cluster hardware.
+You can skip it if you like logging into all your cluster hosts and typing the same command a lot.

 	```
 	$ pip install ansible